 - Intrusion Set: The Intrusion Set Group is a set of adversarial behaviors and resources with common properties that is believed to be orchestrated by a single organization.
 An Intrusion Set may capture multiple Campaigns or other activities that are all tied together by shared attributes indicating a common known or unknown Adversary.
 New activity can be attributed to an Intrusion Set even if the Adversaries behind the attack are not known.
 Adversaries can move from supporting one Intrusion Set to supporting another, or they may support multiple Intrusion Sets.

 - Report: The Report Group is a generic object that can hold a collection of threat intelligence focused on one or more topics, such as a description of a threat actor, malware, or attack technique, including context and related details.
-It is used to group related threat intelligence together so that it can be published as a comprehensive cyberthreat story.
+It can be used to group related pieces of threat intelligence together so that they can be published as a comprehensive cyberthreat story.
 Reports can be used to memorialize and distribute a wide variety of threat reports, such as reports on malware families, risk reports on specific infrastructure, and even writeups on physical security.
 PDF and HTML files uploaded to a Report are viewable directly on the Report File card on the Overview tab of that Report’s Details screen.
 The Report Group is designed to be a neutral object that is suitable for a variety of topics.
 This design is in contrast to that of other Groups such as Adversary and Incident, which have more specific definitions.
 It is up to the user to decide which object is best suited to their needs.

 - Signature: The Signature Group represents an actual Signature that can be used for detection or prevention in a supported format (i.e., Snort®, YARA, CybOX™, OpenIOC, ClamAV®, Suricata, Bro, Regex, and Splunk® Search Processing Language (SPL)).

 - Threat: The Threat Group represents a group of related activity, whether or not attribution is known.
 This relation can be based on technology (e.g., Shellshock) or pertain to a grouping of activity that is presumed to be by the same selection of actors (e.g., Bitterbug).